-Spring and Fall are my favorite times of year.
+Spring and Fall are my favorite times of the year.
 Mild weather that changes at a whim to rain and rainbows is what my heart desires!
 But there is no doubt that our workload at the hospital double and then triple this time of year due to emergencies and unwell pet exams.
 What are the top complaints?

 Itching-Scratching-Biting/Chewing at Skin

-This can be mild irritation to actual self injury from biting and scratching so much that it is not an easy diagnosis.
+Scratching can range from mild irritation to actual self-injury from biting and scratching so much that it is not an easy diagnosis.

 Burnt, Cut or Blistered Paw Pads

 These are frustrating, both because they generally happen during happy, needed exercise time and because paw pads are nearly impossible to suture together.
-Those tough soles are made to withstand a lot but heat or sharp things can still cause pain, blisters and tears.
+Those sturdy soles can withstand a lot, but heat or sharp things can still cause pain, blisters, and tears.

 - Feel the ground before you take walks.
 If you can’t hold your hand on the pavement, it’s TOO HOT for a walk

-- On hikes there is just about a million things to cut paws and when you move from cool dirt to flat rock that has been heating all day, it is a recipe for trouble.
+- On hikes, there are about a million things to cut paws, and when you move from cold dirt to flat rock that has been heating all day, it is a recipe for trouble.